How to start composting at home

 1. Setting up a compost bin

 The size of your composting bin, the mix of ingredients and frequency of turning all help determine the quality of your compost.
 Home-made compost heaps should be at least 1m x 1m to promote decomposition.
 Use timber boards for the sides to help retain heat.
-Plastic compost bins can be of smaller dimensions as they retain moisture and heat well.
+Plastic compost bins can smaller as they retain moisture and heat well.
 The first rule of composting is to make sure you can get to the bin easily so that you’ll use it regularly throughout the year.

 2. What to put in your compost